astroDimitrios/Fortran/01_Notes/06_0_Functions_Subroutines.md

 ### Elemental functions

 A function that operates element wise on an array.
-Must be PURE.
+Must be PURE ([F2008](https://www.ibm.com/docs/en/xl-fortran-linux/16.1.1?topic=procedures-elemental) can be declared [impure](https://www.intel.com/content/www/us/en/docs/fortran-compiler/developer-guide-reference/2023-1/impure.html).
 Requires an output type to be declared but no dimension is required declaring the array sizes.

 ```fortran
 elemental function add_2(x)